Surfaces

 FOWT Prevention

-The fix is a tiny synchronous inline script placed in <head> — before <body> — that sets data-theme on <html> before the browser paints anything:
+A Flash of Wrong Theme (FOWT) occurs when the browser renders a frame in the default light mode before JavaScript runs and reads the stored preference.
+The fix is a tiny synchronous inline script placed in <head> — before <body> — that setsdata-theme on <html> before the browser paints anything:

 <script>